-Educators, school administrators, industry, government, community partners, higher education and STEM vendors.
+Educators, school administrators, industry, government, community partners, higher education, and STEM vendors.

-We are encouraging each district to have a team of 3-5 people and charter schools a team of 2-4 people representing for different stakeholder groups.
+We are encouraging each district to have a team of 3-5 people and charter schools a team of 2-4 people representing different stakeholder groups.
 We would also encourage our K-12 STEM education partners at universities and informal science education institutions to attend.

-What is the conference registration cost?
+What is the cost of conference registration?

 FREE.
 There is no conference registration fee.

 What if I can’t attend the entire event?

 At this time, since there is limited space, we are only asking for registration from people who can commit to the full event.

 While the venue can accommodate 700 attendees, we STRONGLY ENCOURAGE early registration, as seating fills fast.
 The number of available spaces remaining can be seen on the registration website.

 Attendees will be given a certificate of attendance which may be used to document seven (7) re-licensure points.